-Problems such as jumping up, running away, night-waking, dragging you along on the lead, and food guarding, are all best resolved by training.
+Problems such as jumping up, running away, night-waking, dragging you along on the leash, and food guarding, are all best resolved by training.
 Problems such as chewing, counter surfing, bin raiding, boredom barking, eating poop, passer-by barking all need managing by restricting the dog’s options and/or providing him with alternative entertainment

 Fear related problems caused by lack of socialisation and/or abuse, can sometimes be treated by desensitising the dog to the root cause of its fear.
 At other times a management approach may be more appropriate.
 For example, a rescue dog that has developed a deep seated fear of children may simply need to be kept away from kids.
 The trauma to the dog of trying to desensitise it, and the time factor required to do so may be too great.
 It may be simpler to keep the dog muzzled in public and rehomed away from small children.

 If some aspect of your labrador’s behaviour is worrying you, do have a chat with your vet.
 He will have seen many similar problems before and if necessary will be able to recommend a suitable behaviourist who will advise you on retraining or managing your dog’s problem.